Clarus (CLAR)

 7. Earnings Per Share

-In Q1, Clarus reported EPS at negative $0.02, in line with the same quarter last year.
+In Q1, Clarus reported EPS at negative $0.02, down from $0 in the same quarter last year.
 This print missed analysts’ estimates.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 8. Cash Is King